C1 and C2 Vertebrae Misalignment Symptoms

 Are Neck Adjustments Risky?

 Some people are concerned about the risk of neck adjustments.
-However, studies have shown that the risk of serious adverse events due to chiropractic neck adjustment is very lowOne study puts the number at approximately one serious adverse event in 5 million adjustments.
+However, studies have shown a very low risk of serious adverse events due to chiropractic neck adjustment.
+One study puts the number at approximately one serious adverse event in 5 million adjustments.
 This is much less than the adverse effects of over-the-counter pain relievers.

 Chiropractic care is not only safe, but it is effective in treating patients with upper cervical misalignment.
 One study showed that patients saw improvements in under three visits on average.
-Some patients see improvements after one adjustment.
+Some patients notice improvements after one adjustment.

 If you or someone you know may have C1 and C2 vertebrae misalignment, consider visiting a chiropractor for an initial diagnosis and care.
-Most insurance plans cover chiropractic care and you don’t need a physician’s recommendation to visit.
+Most insurance plans cover chiropractic care, and you don’t need a physician’s recommendation to visit.
 You can schedule a visit today to get rid of your neck pain.

 Sleeping With Neck Pain